daveeS987/linear-regression/README.md

 ## Feature Task and Requirements

 - Select a Kaggle data set that is suitable for Linear Regression.
-  - Note make sure the data set has csv file/s to download.
+  - Make sure the data set has csv file/s to download.
   - Data set must be continous values appropriate for a Linear Regression.
-If you’re not sure then ask Instructor or TA.
-- Load the data you receive into a Pandas DataFrame.
+- Load the data into a Pandas DataFrame.
 - Show the first five rows of the data set.
 - Show the description and the info of the data set.
 - Ensure that any date columns have been cast into a datetime object in your DataFrame.